zhzhuang-zju/community/community-membership.md

 - Deep understanding of the technical goals and direction of the project.
 - Deep understanding of the technical domain (specifically the language) of the project.
 - Sustained contributions to design and direction by doing all of:
     - Authoring and reviewing proposals
     - Initiating, contributing and resolving discussions (e.g. emails, GitHub issues, meetings)
     - Identifying subtle or complex issues in designs and implementation PRs
 - Nominated by a maintainer and pass super-majority(two-thirds/ 66.66%) vote.

+### The structure of the Maintainers

+- No single vendor can exceed 50% of the total number of personnel.

 ### Responsibilities and privileges

 - Maintaining the project: responsible for ensuring that the project remains stable, secure, and up-to-date, including fixing bugs, addressing security vulnerabilities and releasing new versions of the project as needed.
 - Managing contributions: responsible for managing contributions to the project, including code/non-code contributions, bug reports and feature requests.
 - Communicating with the community: responsible for communicating with the project's community, including users, developers, and other contributors.
 This may involve